Globik/alikon/README.md

 # Demo

 There is a problem with heroku sandbox.
-File system is read only and port forwarding is also limit to one.
+The file system is read only and also the port forwarding is limited to one.
-So it doesn't work.
+So mediasoup doesn't work in heroku sandbox environment.
 But on a local laptop(Linux) it's work like a charm.

 [demo](https://alikon.herokuapp.com/webrtc/globik)